belgattitude/soluble-japha/doc/bridge_connection.md

 *For clarity replace the "..." by "Soluble\Japha\Bridge\Exception\ ".*

 The `Soluble\Japha\Bridge\Driver\Pjb62\Exception\BrokenConnectionException` can be thrown in case of failure during communication.
-See your logs for detail.
+See your server (tomcat or standalone) logs for detail if it happens.
+Also note that this exception can be thrown if the bridge servlet address points to an invalid bridge servlet_address.
+Check it first.

 ### Bootstrap